Maximum residue levels for chlormequat

 What is changing?

-The EU is discussing the reduction of chlormequat MRLs on certain products as summarised in Table 1.
+The European Union (EU) proposes to reduce the MRLs for chlormequat on certain products as summarised in Table 1.

 Why?

-Food operators have submitted recent monitoring data showing that chlormequat residues still occur in oyster mushrooms and cultivated fungi at levels higher than the limit of determination (LOD).
+Food operators have submitted recent monitoring data showing that chlormequat residues still occur in oyster mushrooms and cultivated fungi at levels higher than the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods).
 As the majority of residues in the new monitoring data are lower than the current MRL, the MRL can be lowered somewhat, although not all the way to the LOD.
-For example, for oyster mushrooms, the new data shows that the majority of residues are under 2 mg/kg, so the MRL can be lowered from the previous level (6 mg/kg) to 2 mg/kg, but not to the LOD of 0.01 mg/kg.
+For example, for oyster mushrooms, new data show that the majority of residues are under 2 mg/kg.
+This means that the MRL can be lowered from the previous level (6 mg/kg) to 2 mg/kg, but not to the LOD of 0.01 mg/kg.

-Chlormequat may be used on oilseeds or cereals used as feed, so there may also be potential carry-over of chlormequat residues in products of animal origin.
-Following an evaluation, the European Food Safety Authority (EFSA 2024) has concluded that for all animal products (except for sheep and goat muscle and kidney), this carry-over could be accommodated by lower MRLs.
+Chlormequat may be used on oilseeds or cereals used as feed, with potential carry-over of chlormequat residues in products of animal origin.
+Following an evaluation, the European Food Safety Authority (EFSA 2024) has concluded that this carry-over could be accommodated by lowering MRLs for most animal products except for sheep kidney, and for poultry muscle and fat.

 Timeline

-This Regulation is still under discussion.
+The Regulation is expected to be published in July 2026.
 It is expected that new MRLs will apply from late 2026 or early 2027.

 Background